alexandermm/NS-solver/README.md

 * The vorticity is diffused
 * The radial velocity is implicitly calculated from the vorticity using the [Bi-CGSTAB algorithm] (https://en.wikipedia.org/wiki/Biconjugate_gradient_stabilized_method)
-* Finaly the axial velocity and new vorticity is calculated from continuity
+* Finally the axial velocity and new vorticity is calculated from continuity

 The quivers.m code used to graph the velocity plot is a slightly modified version of Bertran Dano's [code] (http://www.mathworks.com/matlabcentral/fileexchange/24482-quivers/content/quivers.m).